gauge-sh/tach/README.md

 tach pkg
 ```

+The interactive editor allows you to mark which directories should be treated as package boundaries.
+You can navigate with the arrow keys, mark individual packages with `Enter`, and mark all sibling directories
+as packages with `Ctrl + a`.

 After identifying your packages, press `Ctrl + s` to initialize the boundaries.
 Each package will receive a `package.yml` with a single tag based on the folder name,
 and a default `tach.yml` file will be created in the current working directory.